nishkeni/nishkeni.github.io/_pages/about.md

 Research Interests
 ======

 My broad research interest lies in building Statistical Models and Algorithms which can efficiently perform Inference and Learning.
-My key areas of focus are in Statistical Signal Processing, Robotics (Medical, Surgical and beyond), Network Science, and Biological Modeling.
-Besides these, I am actively self-studying subjects in Medicine, Theoretical Surgery and Oncology.
+My key areas of focus are in Statistical Signal Processing & Optimization, Robotics, Network Science, and Biological Modeling.
+Besides these, I actively self-study subjects in Medicine, Theoretical Surgery and Oncology.
 My prime hobby is _'Thinking'_ and I like to find algorithmic solutions to real-life problems by _'kernelling'_ them into the Mathematical World.

 <br>